Dopex - Project Breakdown | Revelo Intel

 rDPX V2

-The utility of the rDPX token is being revamped in its V2 system upgrade.
+The utility of the rDPX token has been revamped in its V2 system upgrade.
 This new system allows rDPX to mint synthetic pegged assets known as Dopex Synthetic Coins (DSC).
 This upgrade introduces a series of mechanisms that have been developed in order to provide extra utility for the token in the form of minting synthetic assets that will be integrated into the Dopex platform over time.

 Bonding

-rDPX’s Bonding mechanism will enable the protocol to accumulate Protocol-Owned-Liquidity (POL) while allowing users to get discounted assets that will be vested to them over a period of time.
+rDPX’s bonding mechanism will enable the protocol to accumulate Protocol-Owned-Liquidity (POL) while allowing users to get discounted assets that will be vested to them over a period of time.

 Bonding is a tool used by DeFi protocols to bootstrap Protocol-Owned-Liquidity (POL).
 With this liquidity, protocols can deploy funds to other DeFi protocols in order to earn a yield on their assets.
-As yield is earned on bonded assets, the backing of the bonded asset increases, which allows for additional Bonding and an increasing amount of funds that can be deployed to generate yield.
+As yield is earned on bonded assets, the backing of the bonded asset increases, which allows for additional bonding and an increasing amount of funds that can be deployed to generate yield.

-The Bonding mechanism will use the following equation:
+The bonding mechanism will use the following equation:

 X = Y *(1+D%)